jpalardy/jpalardy.github.io/_posts/2016-03-16-why-learn-awk.markdown

 I resisted AWK for a long time.
 Couldn't I already do everything I needed with sed and grep?
 I felt that anything more complex should be done with a "real" language.
-AWK seemed like yet-another thing to learn, with marginal benefits.
+AWK seemed like yet-another-thing to learn, with marginal benefits.

 ## Why Learn AWK?